jonathanjameswatson/shopping/README.md

 ## Features

 This web app lets you create and order sections of a shop.
 Items can then be added to a shopping list and be automatically ordered based on which section they are in.
-Access to the app is limited by a password and one set of items and sections can be saved and loaded from a server.
+This website can also set up to allow users with a password to save and load one shopping list on the server.

 ## Setup